-This Excel spreadsheet downloads historical Forex data from the Internet, specifically the daily bid rates.
+This Excel spreadsheet downloads historical Forex data from the Internet.

-You simply enter two three-letter currency symbols, two dates, and click a button.
+The spreadsheet is easy to use.
+You simply enter two three-letter currency symbols, two dates, and specify whether you want the bid, ask or mid price.

-The spreadsheet will then connect to a remote website, and download daily bid rates (using some clever VBA).
+After clicking a button, the spreadsheet will then connect to a webservice, and download daily bid rates (using some clever VBA).
 The Forex data is imported into a sheet called “Data”.

 Now you can analyze and plot the forex data using all of Excel’s functionality.
 As an example, the spreadsheet plots the exchange rate data.
 If you wanted, you could easily add Bollinger Bands to the plot.